sameer-h/Dictionary-Encoder-Decoder/README.md

 # Dictionary Encoder and Decoder
 Computers often store data using a compression algorithm to save space in memory.
 In this project, you will be implementing a hardware-based method of encoding and decoding data using dictionaries.

+Download the description docx file to see the full explanation on the project and its implementation.

 ## Instructions on how to run ##
 * Download the collateral provided on Canvas and use the skeletal files provided.
 Do not change the name of the files